dvcorreia1984/my-to-do-list/README.md

 Can I clone this project?\*\*

-- Of course you can as long as you fork it and star it
+- Of course, you can as long as you fork it and star it

 Can I contribute to this project?\*\*